PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 So, my suggestion is to look at the cost centers, the risks and so on, and find out if you introduce universal fabrics of such human rights, the rights to move, to be identified, to hold assets, and things like that, like the physical rights but online, and absorb all the costs for the entrepreneurs and innovators, then I'm not worried about the incentive on the application layer.

 ### Audience Member:
+Thank you very much.
+I am working at the life insurance company.
+I am in charge of business development.
+I am Tsudzumi.
+Thank you very much for this valuable opportunity, Audrey.

+As a person who is seeking innovation at company, I have been receiving a lot of stimulus from you.
+From my part, as we have discussed with several examples already in agile collaborative governance, horizontal dialogue with government is very important.

-As we have discussed, agile and collaborative governance with many stakeholders is essential for a company to provide new value to society through innovation.
-In particular, horizontal dialogue with the government and the building of trust through that dialogue are essential for businesses.
-On the other hand, I feel that there are certain hurdles to horizontal dialogue between "government" and "business" because the relationship between them is often that of "supervisors" and "supervised".
-What is the key to effective horizontal dialogue between "government" and "business"?
-I would be grateful if you could give me your opinion, with the description of the relationship between government and business in Taiwan, so that we can understand the context.
+If companies want to participate in governance, and also building of trusts through, that dialogue is very important.
+On the other hand, since I am working at the financial institution, I feel that there is a certain hurdle or obstacle to horizontal dialogue between the government and business because the relation between the two is, in a sense, one between the supervisor and the supervised.

+Therefore, I think there's a certain hurdle, an obstacle to create truly equal fitting relationship between the government and companies.
+That is I feel.
+Now, based on that, the government and businesses in order for them to have a fitting horizontal dialogue, what would be the key for that to happen?
+In Taiwan, what's the relation between government and business?

+If you can cite some examples to illustrate the relationship between the two, I would appreciate it.
+Thank you very much.

 ### Audrey Tang: